Australia celebrates first same-sex marriages ahead of court challenge

 CANBERRA Australia celebrated its first same-sex marriages on Saturday under the threat of a court challenge that could render the unions invalid within days.

-Shortly after midnight (1300 GMT Friday), gay couples began tying the knot under a recently passed law legalizing same-sex unions in the Australian Capital Territory (ACT), which surrounds and includes the capital Canberra.
+Shortly after midnight (1300 GMT Friday), gay couples began tying the knot under a recently passed law legalising same-sex unions in the Australian Capital Territory (ACT), which surrounds and includes the capital Canberra.

 The first ceremonies were celebrated a minute after the territory's Marriage Equality Act came into force.